-Dept. D - Clothing & Textiles 4-H Clothing Construction Superintendent: Shawna Moyer & Janet Harrouff Judging: Saturday, July 29 - 8:00 a.m.
-Scripts are due to the Extension Office by Friday, July 14, 2023 in electronic format emailed to dvansick@ksu.edu.
+Dept. C - 4-H Sewing & Textile Design

+Superintendent: Shawna Moyer & Janet Harrouff Judging: Tuesday, August 6 - 3:00 p.m.
+Bowyer Scripts are due to the Extension Office by Friday, July 12, 2024 in electronic format emailed to dvansick@ksu.edu

-- 1. A constructed garment is defined as an article of clothing sewn from a pattern or printed panel. - Each 4-Her may exhibit one educational exhibit and three clothing items.
+- 1. A constructed garment is defined as an article of clothing sewn from a pattern or printed panel. - 2.
+Each 4-Her may exhibit one educational exhibit and three clothing items.
 Kansas State Fair limits 4-Her's (4-H ages 9 and up) to a maximum of two exhibits in this division, one educational exhibit. - 3.
 All constructed garments will be conference judged.
 4-Hers will be expected to model their complete outfit & answer questions about the construction, care and cost of their outfit.
 Each 4-Her may model two outfits.
 Outfits must be in different classes. - 4.
-Public Fashion Revue: 4-Her's will model their Constructed Garments for the Public Fashion Revue on Saturday, July 29 at 6:00 p.m. in the Anderson Building.
+Public Fashion Revue: 4-Her's will model their Constructed Garments for the Public Fashion Revue on Tuesday, August 6 at 6:00 p.m. in the Anderson Building.
 4-Hers need to be dressed and ready by 5:30 p.m. - 5.
 Participation in the Public Fashion Revue and display at the fair is required to receive premium money and/or award. - 6.
-Exhibits for Display: All Clothing Projects must be brought to the Anderson Building during the regular exhibit entry time on Tuesday, Aug.
-1 from 5:00-6:00 p.m. so they may be displayed. - 7.
 Garments, both new and worn, should be cleaned and pressed for exhibiting and on a hanger, handle turned to right shoulder when looking at front side.
 It is strongly recommended that clothing be protected by a clear, plastic garment-type bag.
-It is the responsibility of the 4-Her to furnish the bag. - Identification labels are not required at the county fair.
-However, all items exhibited at the state fair must have labels sewn into all garments (Label should include name, county and 4-H age and be provided by exhibitor). - 9.
-Care labels are not required; however, 4-Hers should know how to care for the fabric that is used. - 10.
+It is the responsibility of the 4-Her to furnish the bag. - 7.
+Identification labels are not required at the county fair.
+However, all items exhibited at the state fair must have labels sewn into all garments (Label should include name, county and 4-H age and be provided by exhibitor). - 8.
+Care labels are not required; however, 4-Hers should know how to care for the fabric that is used. - 9.
 Educational Classes.
 Share with others what you learned in this project.
 Exhibits may be in the form of a poster, notebook or display.
 If a poster, it must not be larger than 22" x 28".
 If a display, it must be no more than 12" high x 12" deep X 18" long.
 No card table displays are allowed.
 Take care to select durable materials that will withstand Fair conditions.
-Name, club and county must be clearly marked on educational exhibits. - 11.
-The 4-Her must be present to have his or her item(s) evaluated by the judge at the time designated for conference judging. - 12.
+Name, club and county must be clearly marked on educational exhibits. - 10.
+The 4-Her must be present to have his or her item(s) evaluated by the judge at the time designated for conference judging. - 11.
 Recycled Clothing Project An item made of at least 50% recycled material (recycled means reusing an existing item in a new way).
-Could be remaking/ redesigning a garment, re-purposing a clothing item for a new use, etc. Must include sewing of some kind.
-An index card (no larger than 4"x6") MUST accompany entry describing the recycled materials and how they were used in the item. - LEVEL I (7-9 years) - CLASS A - 11 A constructed article, garment or outfit - 12 Recycled clothing project - 13 An educational exhibit - LEVEL II (10-13 years) - 21 A constructed article, garment or outfit - 22 Recycled clothing project - 23 An educational exhibit - LEVEL III (14-18 years) - 31 A constructed article, garment or outfit - 32 Recycled clothing project - 33 An educational exhibit
+Could be remaking/redesigning a garment, re-purposing a clothing item for a new use, etc. Must include sewing of some kind.
+An index card (no larger than 4"x6") MUST accompany entry describing the recycled materials and how they were used in the item.

+- A constructed article, garment or outfit

+- 02 Recycled clothing project

+- 03 An educational exhibit

+- A constructed article, garment or outfit

+- 12 Recycled clothing project

+- 13 An educational exhibit

+- A constructed article, garment or outfit

+- 22 Recycled clothing project

+- 23 An educational exhibit

 A Champion and Reserve Champion will be selected in each Level.
-Clothing Construction: All Levels Champion \$10.00 Gift Certificate -

-Bluestem Farm & Ranch
+Clothing Construction: All Levels Champion \$10.00 Gift Certificate -Bluestem Farm & Ranch

-All Levels Reserve Champion \$8.00 Gift Certificate -

-Bluestem Farm & Ranch
+All Levels Reserve Champion \$8.00 Gift Certificate -Bluestem Farm & Ranch

-MODELING

-CONSTRUCTED GARMENTS
+MODELING CONSTRUCTED GARMENTS